¾ÅÐãÖ±²¥

 We use a variety of analytic and numerical approaches.

-A complete list of publications can be found on Here is a sample of some recent work.
+A complete list of publications can be found on Here is a sample of some key works.

 Engineering hierarchically-structured materials requires breaking natural hierarchies.
 We show how to do that with pre-assembled building blocks.